vmware/ansible-vsphere-gos-validation/common/README.md

 ## Localhost tasks
 ### Tasks for NFS mount and unmount
-* local_mount.yml: Mount an NFS share folder or ISO image on localhost
+* local_mount.yml: Mount device or NFS volume or something else to the path on localhost
-* local_unmount.yml: Unmount a NFS share folder or ISO image from localhost
+* local_unmount.yml: Unmount device or NFS volume or something else from localhost
 * delete_local_file.yml: Delete local file or directory
+* mount_nfs_storage_local.yml: Mount NFS volume to the path on localhost

 ### Folder and file management
 * create_iso.yml: Create an iso file